ABC Scholarship for ASCENT / 5th Year Early College Students

 CCD is proud to introduce the ASCENT Building Completers (ABC) Post-ASCENT Scholarship Fund!

 The purpose of the ABC Scholarship is to help students complete your associate degree within two semesters after ASCENT / 5th Year Early College.
+The scholarship can award up to $2000 for its recipients!
 By planning correctly and taking college courses during concurrent enrollment and ASCENT, this is easy to do!

 - Complete 12 or more concurrent enrollment college credits while in high school that aligns with your plan of study for your associate degree.